makrai/notes/scialom2004-multiling-summ.md

   except for Russian.
 This can be explained by the aforementioned
   * Russian corpus characteristics: highest novelty, shortest summaries, and longest input documents (see Table 1)
-* Thus, in the following, for pair-wise language-based comparisons we focus only on scores obtained, by the different models, on French, German, Spanish, and Turkish – since we cannot draw meaningful interpretations over Russian
+* Thus, in the following, for pair-wise language-based comparisons we ignore ru

 ### Abstractiveness of the datasets